-- Step 4.
-Planing of the tooth surface. - Step 5.
+Step 4.
+Smoothing of the tooth surface.

+Step 5.
 Curettage of the soft tissue wall.

 Curettage is employed to remove the diseased inner lining of the pocket wall, including the junctional epithelium.
 If the junctional epithelium is permitted to remain, epithelium from the crest of the gingiva will proliferate along the curetted pocket wall to join it and prevent any possibility of reattachment of the connective tissue to the root surface.
 Curettes can be used for this purpose with cutting edges on two sides of the blade so that the root is smoothed in the same operation.
 Step 6.
 Polishing of the root surface.

 Root surface are polished by using a rubber cups with pastes.
-The flexibility of the rubber cup permits access to the subgingival area whithout traumatizing the tissues.
+The flexibility of the rubber cup permits access to the sub-gingival area avoiding tissues traumatizing.
 Brushes are not used for polishing the root surfaces at this stage because of the difficulty of avoiding soft tissue injury.